kagruber2412/RIntroduction/RMarkdown.md

 ## Executing Code

-* Using the green triangle button on the toolbar of a code: `Run Current Chunk`
+* Using the green triangle button on the toolbar of a code chunk: `Run Current Chunk`

 ![](Ressources/Markdown9.png)